department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/engineering/README.md

 ## Product ownership

-The PACT Act app is owned by the Public Websites team.
+The PACT Act app is owned by the VA.gov Sitewide Product team, and is part of the Public Websites product portfolio.

 - [#sitewide-public-websites](https://dsva.slack.com/archives/C52CL1PKQ)